rleighto60/planet/README.md

 An option for generating moons is included to allow for logical placement of planets with respect to each other.
 If a moon is specified then its location is determined from a distance from the planet center and the rotation of the respective planet.

 Additionally, rings may be generated, relative to a planet, by specifying an image map that is mapped on a ring centered around the planet by defining an inner and outer radius.
 The generated ring image will be shaded based on the specified light source location and planet position.
+The shadow of the ring on the planet surface is generated based on light source location.

+Finally, 3D images (stereo pairs) may also be produced by specifying shift and angle separations.

 ## Prerequisites